pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ecosystem.md

 #### LLM Providers

-On the LLM provider side, we have tools like LiteLLM which allows transparent switching between different LLM providers without any change in the code besides the name of the model.
+On the LLM provider side, we have tools which allow transparent switching between different LLM providers without any change in the code besides the name of the model.
 We also have general routers like Not Diamond that help developers dynamically select the best model for the input at hand (even tuned to their specific use case).
 This also serves to progressively highlight great open-source models that might be highly specialized for specific tasks but aren't widely visible to a wider audience.

 #### Tools and prompts

 Tools are also moving towards standardized, templated blocks that can be seamlessly integrated into various architectures.
 This evolution means developers no longer need frameworks with built-in tool support, instead plugging custom agents with tools from diverse providers.
 Tools like Arcade AI exemplify this trend by offering built-in authentication within tool templates, enabling secure AI action integration into workflows for tools like Slack, Calendar or Mail.

-On the prompt side, platforms like LangChain Hub facilitate the sharing, versioning, and discovery of prompt templates, enabling developers to collaborate and access a diverse array of prompts for various use cases.
+On the prompt side, we have several platforms that facilitate the sharing, versioning, and discovery of prompt templates, enabling developers to collaborate and access a diverse array of prompts for various use cases.

 By leveraging tools like these, developers can treat prompts as modular components—starting with high-performing templates and refining them into tailored, use case-specific prompts optimized for their internal evaluation datasets.